klauza/the-machinery/README.md

-**the-machinery** is a task log app which contains commissioned tasks to fix for mechanics of the car production company. <br/>
+**the-machinery** is a task log app which contains commissioned tasks to fix for mechanics of the car production company.
-The company has 20 bays and 50 engineer workers.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is being made in learning purposes along Udemy lectures.

 ## Available Scripts